sighupio/fury-kubernetes-opa/katalog/gatekeeper/rules/README.md

 ## SIGHUP base rules

-Below, you can find a list of constraint templates shipped with Kubernetes Fury Distribution:
+Below, you can find a list of constraint templates shipped with SIGHUP Distribution:

 | Rule Name                  | Description                                                                                                                                           |
 | -------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------- |